Skip to product information

 • WINEMAKING PROCESS

-Sourced from Dixon's Creek vineyard in the Yarra Valley Vineyard, this wine is made from 30% whole bunch Gamay.
-Picked in February 2024, the grapes spent two weeks fermenting on skins in concrete fermenter to begin their winemaking journey.
-The wine was then pressed to large format French oak (foudre) and aged over winter and spring.
-Bottled in October, this is a serious Gamay, at first this is quite spicy on the nose (think 'toasted sesame seeds') but then you have some beautiful bright fruit coming through.
+Sourced from De Bortoli vineyards located in the Dixon's Creek, in the Upper Yarra Valley, this wine is made from 100% Gamay with about 20-25% whole bunch.
+Picked in February 2025, the grapes spent two weeks fermenting on skins in concrete fermenter to begin their winemaking journey.
+The wine was then pressed to large format neutral French oak and aged over winter and spring.
+Bottled in January, this wine offers the beautiful bright red fruits of an Australian Gamay with the complex spices and savoury notes of a Beaujolois wine.

 • THE LABEL STORY